Management of depression: Ketamine

 Research on the antidepressant effects of ketamine infusions at subanaesthetic doses has consistently shown rapid (4 to 72 hours) responses from single doses, with substantial improvement in mood in the majority of patients and remission in some.
 However, these effects are often short-lived, and attempts to prolong the antidepressant effect with repeated doses and extended ("maintenance") treatment have resulted in only modest success.
 A nasal spray formulation of esketamine, sold under the brand name Spravato, gained FDA approval in 2019 for the treatment of treatment-resistant depression when combined with an oral antidepressant.

+Dextromethorphan

+Dextromethorphan/bupropion, sold under the brand name Auvelity, is a combination medication approved by the US FDA in 2022 for the treatment of major depressive disorder (MDD) in adults.
+The formulation pairs dextromethorphan, an N-methyl-D-aspartate (NMDA) receptor antagonist and sigma-1 receptor agonist, with bupropion, a norepinephrine-dopamine reuptake inhibitor that also functions as a CYP2D6 enzyme inhibitor.
+Bupropion is included in the combination to slow the metabolism of dextromethorphan by inhibiting CYP2D6, thereby increasing its bioavailability and allowing dextromethorphan's potential antidepressant effects to be achieved.
+While the precise mechanism of action in treating depression is not fully understood, it is hypothesized that the medication works by modulating glutamate signaling and influencing other neurotransmitter systems.

 Zinc

 A 2012 cross-sectional study found an association between zinc deficiency and depressive symptoms among women, but not men, and a 2013 meta-analysis of 17 observational studies found that blood zinc concentrations were lower in depressed subjects than in control subjects.
 A 2012 meta-analysis found that zinc supplementation as an adjunct to antidepressant drug treatment significantly lowered depressive symptom scores of depressed patients.
 The potential mechanisms underlying the association between low serum zinc and depression remain unclear, but may involve the regulation of neurotransmitter, endocrine and neurogenesis pathways.
 Zinc supplementation has been reported to improve symptoms of ADHD and depression.
 A 2013 review found that zinc supplementation may be an effective treatment in major depression.